2014-2018 ~ Emulation for Newbies 2.0 & Shrines 2.0

 2013 ~ RPG Lunch Break 2.0 & More Anime Videos

 My big project for 2013 was remodeling RPG Lunch Break!
 The original RPG Lunch Break suffered from an old design and frames that rendered it unbrowsable on mobile devices.
 That all changed with RPG Lunch Break 2.0!
-It now offers over 100 new games, YouTube clips for all games, soundtracks for all games, a mobile friendly layout, and now Sega CD/TurboGrafx16-CD games can be downloaded (which are very large).
+It now offers over 100 new games, YouTube clips for all games, soundtracks for all games, a mobile-friendly layout, and now Sega CD/TurboGrafx16-CD games can be downloaded (which are very large).
 The new layout is neat.
-I 3D modeled a buffet table with each classic gaming system as a self serve dish.
+I 3D modeled a buffet table with each classic gaming system as a self-serve dish.
 I'm really proud of the finished product!
 I hope the site helps you discover new games.

 The Anime Video Archive is on fire!
 I added tons of new movies and series to it.
 Now it has 22 anime movies and 11 anime series.
 Adding such a volume of anime was a great deal of work.
 I'm happy with its current selection; I'm not going to add any new anime during 2014.
-I've fulfilled my dream to show the world the great classic anime that introduced me to the awesome world of anime in the mid 90s.
+I've fulfilled my dream to show the world the great classic anime that introduced me to the awesome world of anime in the mid-90s.

 The rest of site received regular updates.
 I added some DS games for download: Chrono Trigger, SaGa 2, and SaGa 3.
 The PSX version of Tales of Phantasia is now up for download.
 There were lots of video game emulator updates, most notably the new release of Project64.
-Lastly, as usual I added lots of new desktop wallpapers.
+Lastly, as usual, I added lots of new desktop wallpapers.

 2012 ~ FantasyAnime 2.0 & The Anime Video Archive

 As I anticipated, 2012 was an incredible year for FantasyAnime!
 I finished my Master's so I was able to divert my focus back to FantasyAnime.
 I learned SO MUCH about the web.
 My skills totally got promoted from like lv 10 to lv 50.
-With everything I learned I remodeled the main pages for FantasyAnime (not the shrines & subsites).
+With everything I learned, I remodeled the main pages for FantasyAnime (not the shrines & subsites).
 Now FantasyAnime looks more like a modern site!
 I thought long and hard about the needs and wants of my audience and made a solid plan.
 There's now a global header/footer, an internal site search, an 'About' section, homepages for every RPG series, a social media page, and a store.
 I integrated my tutorials for Save State Hacking, Patching, etc. (previously they were separate pages).
-But the highlighted featured is that all these new pages are responsive!
+But the highlighted feature is that all these new pages are responsive!
 Meaning the layout rearranges itself into a mobile site if you're on a mobile device.
 FantasyAnime is ready for the mobile revolution!

 Anime has returned to FantasyAnime!!
-But first let me give you a brief history of anime in FantasyAnime.
-FantasyAnime's Anime sections have always focused on screen shot galleries since its birth in '98.
-But screen shots aren't cool anymore.
+But first, let me give you a brief history of anime in FantasyAnime.
+FantasyAnime's Anime sections have always focused on screenshot galleries since its birth in '98.
+But screenshots aren't cool anymore.
 Plus I lost interest in maintaining/updating my anime galleries.
 So the anime portion of FantasyAnime was pretty dead between 2004-2011.
 I would always think to myself "How can I resurrect the Anime portion of FantasyAnime?"
 Then it hit me!
 Video is all the rage these days, so video is what I have added.
 I have created the Anime Video Archive where I offer tons of 80s & 90s anime for full viewing via HTML5 video!
 I took great care into doing this right; I made a solid plan for it.
 The fact that it's HTML5 video means anyone on any device (desktop/smartphone/tablet) can view this anime.
-The site is responsive, making it easy for people on mobile devices to view this mobile friendly video.
+The site is responsive, making it easy for people on mobile devices to view this mobile-friendly video.
 I made a bold decision to offer a download link for every video.
 Yes, every video can be downloaded!
-Each anime has a screen shot gallery and for several I offer the soundtrack.
+Each anime has a screenshot gallery and for several I offer the soundtrack.
 Plus there are NO ads; all other anime streaming sites are so plagued with ads.
 It's really cool!